 NEVER USE A SHOVEL AS A MEASURE AS VOLUMES CAN VARY WIDELY

 Mix materials together until there is no visible sand in the mix.
 Add enough water to get a workable mix.
 Be careful not to overload the mixer.
 Too much concrete in the mixer means each batch takes longer to be properly mixed, which causes costly delays in the long run or it will not mix at all.
 Always check how much the mixer holds so you know how much concrete can be produced at once.
 Avoid delays between batches to get maximum output.
 Small quantities of concrete may be mixed by hand with a shovel.
 Mixing should be done on a clean board, or plate, or in a wheelbarrow.
 Mix the materials together until they are even.
 Then dish the material and add water.
 Use only enough water to get an even, workable mix.

 The concrete mix should be workable, so that it can be placed and consolidated properly by the workmen.

-Since the quality mainly depends on the w/c ratio, the water requiremnt should be minimized to reduce the cement requirement and hence cost.
+Economy: Since the quality mainly depends on the w/c ratio, the water requirement should be minimized to reduce the cement requirement and hence cost.